Questions to ask before you buy a home security system

-Before we get in too deep, you’ll want to have these questions in-hand to make the most informed buying decision for your home.
-I mean, what security system components do you really need?
+Before we get in too deep, you'll want to have these questions in-hand to make the most informed buying decision for your home.
+What security system components do you really need?
 How much should you expect to pay for an alarm system?
 What does installation involve and how complicated is it?
-I’m sure these are some of the questions running through your head – they were for me.
+I'm sure these are some of the questions running through your head—they were for me.

-Here’s a run down of the questions you should ask the company before you buy.
-I have also put together the answers to help you choose the best home alarm system for you.
+Here's a rundown of the questions you should ask the company before you buy.

 - What Are My Options?